top of page

 1 Timothy 5: men and women are accountable

 The writer acknowledges women who manage their own households, have assets or income and are not under the care of a male guardian.
 If a woman is taking care of widows, she should continue to do so, freeing the church to help the widows who are really in need.
 Female and male believers are held equally financially responsible for providing for their relatives (1 Timothy 5:8 and 16).
-In my career as a financial advisor, I saw it is essential for women to be educated not only in domestic management but also in managing assets, investments, income and budgets.
+In my career as a financial advisor, I saw it is essential for women to be educated in managing assets, investments, income and budgets.
+Those who work should be paid, as workers deserve their pay.

 1 Timothy 6: Run to Righteousness